jibsen/textmate-solarized/README.md

 1. Fork this repo and checkout your own copy.
 2. Download the [sample documents](https://github.com/altercation/solarized/tree/master/utils/tests).
 3. Make your changes to files under `src/`
    - Please change only one language per commit.
-(Changing both light & dark is okay.)
-   - Please specify colors using the `__«COLOR»__` convention seen throughout the files.
+   - Please specify colors using the `$color` convention seen throughout the files.
      (This ensures color consistency with the official Solarized colors, as well as color consistency between different languages.)